guidov/guidov.github.io/index.md

 title: Home
 ---

-Some useful notes that I keep here, that may help others with similar problems.
+Some useful notes are keep here linked with obsidian.